 We have relied upon and plan to continue to rely upon contract research organizations, or CROs, to monitor and manage data for our ongoing preclinical and clinical programs.
 We rely on these parties for execution of our clinical trials, and control only certain aspects of their activities.
 Nevertheless, we are responsible for ensuring that each of our studies and clinical trials are conducted in accordance with the applicable protocol, legal, regulatory and scientific standards, and our reliance on the CROs does not relieve us of our regulatory responsibilities.
 We and our CROs are required to comply with federal regulations and current Good Clinical Practices, or GCP, which are international standards meant to protect the rights and health of patients and to define the roles of clinical trial sponsors, advisors and monitors, enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area, or EEA, and foreign regulatory authorities in the form of International Conference on Harmonization, or ICH, guidelines for all of our product candidates in clinical development.
 Regulatory authorities enforce these GCP through periodic inspections of trial sponsors, principal investigators and trial sites.
 In addition, we and our CROs are required to comply with special regulations regarding the enrollment of recreational drug abusers in clinical trials.
-If we or any of our CROs fail to comply with applicable GCP and other regulations, including as a result of any recent changes in such regulatory authority all determine that any of our clinical trials comply with GCP requirements.
-In addition, we and our clinical trials may be deemed unreliable and the FDA or foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
+If we or any of our CROs fail to comply with applicable GCP and other regulations, including as a result of any recent changes in such regulations, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials comply with GCP requirements.
-In addition, our clinical tria for our product candidates may require us to repeat preclinical studies and clinical trials, which would delay the regulatory approval process.
+In addition, our clinical trials must be conducted with product produced under cGMP requirements.
+While for our product candidates may require us to repeat preclinical studies and clinical trials, which would delay the regulatory approval process.